All what-to-expect guides

 What this actually feels like

-The most common description: gentle, curious, time-limited.
+The most common description: deep, immersive, time-limited.
 Patients often describe their usual mental patterns (rumination, self-criticism, anxious anticipation) becoming temporarily quiet — not absent, but less central.
 Many describe an "observer self" — a sense of watching their own thoughts and feelings with less attachment.
 Visual experiences range from minimal (some patients have essentially no visual changes) to vivid (geometric patterns, color experiences, occasional brief imagery).
 Music is often deeply moving during the peak.
 Difficult emotions can surface and feel cleansing rather than overwhelming when held within the supported session structure.
 Body sensations are mostly pleasant or neutral — some patients feel heavy and grounded; others feel floating and light.
 The experience is interior — most patients prefer eyes closed and silence around them.

 Timeline